core-wg/resource-directory/draft-ietf-core-resource-directory.md

 network by assigning values to parameters, naming endpoints and groups, or adapting the installation to the needs of the applications.

+Registree-ep
+:    Registree-ep is the endpoint that is registered into the RD.
+The registree-ep can register itself, or a CT registers the registree-ep.

 RDAO
 : Resource Directory Address Option.